 Grants Pass Downs

-Grants Pass Downs in Josephine County, Oregon, concluded its first commercial meet on November 4, following a successful seven-week run of Sunday and Monday racing.
+Grants Pass Downs concluded its second commercial meet on July 8, following a four-week run of Tuesday and Wednesday racing.

 AQHA News and information is a service of the American Quarter Horse Association.
 For more news and information, follow @AQHA Racing on Twitter, "like" Q-Racing on Facebook, and visit www.aqha.com/racing.